 It is critical to get the grievance right when it is filed.
 This includes stating exactly what the violation of the CA (and/or Policy and/or Statutes) was.
 The CA Articles are listed and the Policies and Statutes are included as well.
 Often they are listed as (for example) "Articles 4, 13 and 22, University Policy 6.1, and any other Articles, Policies and Statutes that may be found to apply".
 It is also important to get the remedy right.
 This will be a matter for discussion between the Grievor and the GO.
 Note that a public flogging is never included as a remedy.
-It is more likely to be "Make the Grievor whole, including, but not limited to,"
+It is more likely to be "Full redress, including, but not limited to, and any other measures necessary to make the Grievor whole."